 Meet the Artist: 10 Questions with Ron Agam

-Ron Agam started his career as an artist later in life, but has made up for lost time with bold, exciting art that evokes movement and contemplation.
+Ron Agam started his career as a fine artist later in life, but has made up for lost time with bold, exciting art that evokes movement and contemplation.

 He readily admits that his father, kinetic art pioneer Yaacov Agam, has had an influence on his style.
 However, Ron has skillfully built upon the foundations of the artists who came before him to create intriguing works of abstract shapes, colors, and perspectives that are uniquely his own.